Guitar-Sound-Processing/GSP/gsp_daisy/ExprPedal.md

 ## Important Note

-GPS was designed to communicate to External Device through 2 serial lines:
+GSP was designed to communicate to External Device through 2 serial lines:

 - a serial line dedicated to receive effect commands and to send replies, and
 - a second serial line to send Expression Pedal commands and to receive potentiometer data